Archbishop’s

 A permanent vacancy of an elected Councillor shall be filled by an election in the region of the vacant position.
 The election should take place as soon as possible after the vacancy is known to ensure the elected Councillor is present at each meeting

 of the Council of Priests.
-The elected Councillor shall serve for the unexpired portion of the originally elected Councillor.
+The elected Councillor shall serve for the unexpired portion of the originally elected Councillor.A vacancy of an appointed Councillor shall be filled by an appointment by the Archbishop for the unexpired portion of the term.

-and exercise some office for the good of the diocese.
+some office for the good of the diocese.

 §2.
 To the extent that the statutes provide for it, the same right of election can be conferred on other priests who have a domicile or quasi-domicile in the diocese."